shaoyi1997/goentry/docs/Report.md

 ### Architecture

-The following diagram illustrates the high level architecture of the HTTP server.
+The following diagram illustrates the high level architecture of the TCP server.

 ![TCP Server](TCPServer.png)